-- Strain the corn and discard the water.
-Add the corn and pepper to a food processor and process until smooth, this might take about one minute.
-Return the puree to the pot and add in the remaining salt, butter and parsley.
+- Return the corn to the pot and add in the remaining salt, butter and parsley.
 Cook over low heat, while constantly stirring for 3 minutes.
-Serve warm and right away.
+Taste and season with more salt if desired.